gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ``sctp_dtls_cipher_suits`` returns ``-1``, if ``n`` is smaller than the number of cipher suites supported by the stack.
-If ``n`` is equal to or larger than the number of cipher suites supported the SCTP implementation, the cipher suits are stored in ``cipher_suits`` and the number of supported cipher suits is returned.
+If ``n`` is equal to or larger than the number of cipher suites supported by the SCTP implementation, the cipher suits are stored in ``cipher_suits`` and the number of supported cipher suits is returned.